-- (a) Hold at least one complete and current copy of their exposition at each office listed in their exposition; and - (b) Comply with all procedures and standards detailed in their exposition; and - (c) Make each applicable part of their exposition available to personnel who require those parts to carry out their duties; and - (d) Continue to meet the standards and comply with the requirements of Subpart B prescribed for certification under this CAR; and - (e) Notify the Authority of any change of address for service, telephone number, or facsimile number within twenty-eight (28) days of the change.
+- (a) Hold at least one complete and current copy of their operation manual at each office listed in their operation manual; and - (b) Comply with all procedures and standards detailed in their operation manual; and - (c) Make each applicable part of their operation manual available to personnel who require those parts to carry out their duties; and - (d) Continue to meet the standards and comply with the requirements of Subpart B prescribed for certification under this CAR; and - (e) Notify the authority of any change of address for service or telephone number within twenty-eight (28) days of the change.

-CAR 177.145 Changes to Certificate Holder's Organization
+CAR 177.145 Changes to service provider's Organization

-- (a) Each holder of an Aeronautical Charts services certificate shall ensure that their exposition is amended such that it maintains a current description of the holder's organisation and services. - (b) The certificate holder shall ensure that any amendments made to the holder's exposition meet the applicable requirements of this CAR and comply with the amendment procedures contained in the holder's exposition. - (c) The certificate holder shall provide the Authority with a copy of each amendment to the holder's exposition as soon as practicable after its incorporation into the exposition. - (d) Where a certificate holder proposes to make a change to any of the following, prior notification to and acceptance by the Authority is required: - (1) the Chief Executive: - (2) the listed senior persons: - (3) the aeronautical charts services provided by the holder:
+- (a) An Aeronautical Charts Service provider shall ensure that their operation manual is amended such that it maintains a current description of the organization and services. - (b) The Aeronautical Charts Service provider shall ensure that any amendments made to the operation manual meet the applicable requirements of this CAR and comply with the amendment procedures contained in the operation manual. - (c) The Aeronautical Charts Service provider shall provide the authority with a copy of each amendment to the operation manual as soon as practicable after its incorporation into the operation manual.

-- (4) the format and standards for the aeronautical charts published under the authority of their certificate. - (e) The Authority may prescribe conditions under which a certificate holder may operate during or following any of the changes specified in paragraph (d). - (f) A certificate holder shall comply with any conditions prescribed under paragraph (e). - (g) Where any of the changes referred to in this CAR requires an amendment to the certificate, the certificate holder shall forward the certificate to the Authority as soon as practicable. - (h) The certificate holder shall make such amendments to the holder's exposition, as the Authority may consider necessary in the interests of aviation safety.
+- (d) Where Aeronautical Charts Service provider proposes to make a change to any of the following, prior notification to and acceptance by the authority is required: - (1) the accountable manager; - (2) the listed senior persons; - (3) the aeronautical charts services provided; and - (4) the format and standards for the aeronautical charts published under the authority of their certificate. - (e) The authority may prescribe conditions under which an Aeronautical Charts Service provider may operate during or following any of the changes specified in paragraph (d). - (f) An Aeronautical Charts Service provider shall comply with any conditions prescribed under paragraph (e). - (g) Where any of the changes referred to in this CAR requires an amendment to the certificate, the Aeronautical Charts Service provider shall forward the certificate to the authority as soon as practicable. - (h) The Aeronautical Charts Service provider shall make such amendments to the operation manual, as the authority may consider necessary in the interests of aviation safety.